ros2/ros2_documentation/source/Tutorials/Rqt_Console/UsingRqt_Console.rst

     Info
     Debug

-As mentioned earlier, the person who creates the node writes the log messages and assigns a severity level to each message.
+As mentioned earlier, the author who creates the node writes the log messages and assigns a severity level to each message.
 There is no exact standard for what each level indicates, but it’s safe to assume that:

 * ``Fatal`` messages indicate when something goes wrong, and causes the system to crash.